-Almost everyone has a social media account of some sort, and almost everyone has actively searched for a job at some point in their adult life.
-Did you know that 92% of companies use social media for recruiting?
+Almost everyone has a social media account of some kind, and almost everyone has actively searched for a job at some point in their adult life.
+But did you know that 92% of companies use social media for recruiting?

-So why is it that only 48% of job seekers actively use social media as a tool in their job search?
+So why do only 48% of job seekers actively use social media as a tool in their job search?

 We hear a lot of negativity about social media when it comes to jobs.
 In any situation, it helps to be mindful of who might be looking at your page and how you feel about what they can see about you.

-However, with just under half of job seekers using social media to get a job, that’s 52% of people missing out on potential opportunities because they haven’t logged onto LinkedIn.
-Recruiters use the likes of LinkedIn every day as a key tool in their candidate search, so why don’t you?
+However, with just under half of job seekers using social media to get a job, 52% of people miss out on potential opportunities because they haven’t logged onto LinkedIn.
+Yet, recruiters use LinkedIn daily as a key tool in their candidate search, so why don’t you?

 Waiting for someone to read your resume on a job board is a long process.
-Why don’t you double up your chances and take advantage of the other 52% waiting by bringing the recruiter direct to your social media profile?
+So why don’t you double up your chances and take advantage of the other 52% waiting by bringing the recruiter directly to your social media profile?

-Read our blog below for top tips on sure-fire ways social media work for you during your job search.
+Read on to discover top tips on sure-fire ways social media works for you during your job search.

 Link yourself IN

-With 2 million users across the world, LinkedIn is a social media platform built primarily for professional use.
-It is used to grow business, get professionals networking, and most importantly, help people get jobs.
+With 2 million users worldwide, LinkedIn is a social media platform built primarily for professional use.
+It is used to grow businesses, get professionals networking, and most importantly, help people get jobs.

-Recruiters and companies alike use LinkedIn every day to promote vacancies or upcoming projects.
+Recruiters and companies alike use LinkedIn daily to promote vacancies or upcoming projects.
 They have recruiters actively searching social media for people with the skills they need.
 If you don’t already have a LinkedIn account, get one!

 Create your personal brand